 When it comes to commercial property taxes (CPTs), they are not only about due dates.
 In fact, there are many businesses that view these taxes as a fixed cost.
 On a yearly basis you get a bill, you pay it and then you move on.
-If you wish, this is very much like a true fixed cost, such as your building’s mortgage or your employee’s salary.
+If you wish, this is very much like a truly fixed cost, such as your building’s mortgage or your employee’s salary.

 The truth though is that things can be different!